rickard67/LSP-Pascal-Library/README.md

 ### Goto Requests

 A goto request is sent from the client to the server to resolve one or more locations of a symbol at a given position in your document.
-Usualy under the mouse cursor.
+Usually under the mouse cursor.

 Goto requests support streaming (if you set a partial result token) using the OnProgress event.
 See OnProgress for example.